Regional Partner Term Sheet

-- Complete all components of the annual report to help us evaluate your individual growth against initial expectations and agreements.
+- Complete all components of the annual report to help Code.org evaluate Regional Partner's individual growth against initial expectations and agreements.

-- Long term: Provide data and metrics on Code.org professional learning to Code.org on an annual basis beyond the term of the formal partnership.
+- Long-term: Provide data and metrics on Code.org professional learning to Code.org on an annual basis beyond the term of the original agreement.

-- Pay for round-trip airfare, hotel, and meals during Program Manager onboarding, TeacherCon, and the Regional Partner Summits for one Program Manager.
+- Pay for round-trip airfare, hotel, and meals during Regional Partner Program Manager Onboarding and Regional Partner Summits for one Program Manager.

-- Where we have existing relationships, introduce the Regional Partner to local school districts interested in bringing computer science workshops to their teachers.
+- Where Code.org has existing relationships, introduce the Regional Partner to local school districts interested in bringing computer science workshops to their teachers.

-- Support and guidance from a dedicated Code.org Regional Manager.
+- Provide support and guidance from a dedicated Code.org Regional Manager.

-- Coach and provide tools for the Regional Partner on teacher recruitment, facilitator capacity, funding, regional CS expansion, and community building and reputation.
+- Coach and provide tools for the Regional Partner on teacher recruitment, facilitator capacity, funding, regional CS expansion, workshop quality, diversity, and community building.

-- Authorize use of the “Code.org Regional Partner” logo on promotional materials the Regional Partner develops.
+- Authorize use of the “Code.org Regional Partner” logo on promotional materials developed by the Regional Partner.

-- Support an online community for all programs.
+- Support an online community for all professional learning programs.